blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 timestampindex
 --------------

 ``timestampindex`` instructs a KMD-based coin daemon to maintain a timestamp index for all blockhashes.
-It is initiated at run time and it is used to query blocks by a range of timestamps.

 The user should manually delete the blockchain data before initiating this parameter ===link to manual deletion instructions===.